kristenburgess25/kristen-loves-cookies/README.md

-# Baking Blog Project - README
+# Kristen Loves Cookies - Full Stack Baking Blog Project - README

 ## Project Overview
 This project is a **full-stack baking blog** showcasing both my **personal passion for baking** and my **full stack development skills**.
 It features a **FastAPI backend with PostgreSQL** and a **Next.js frontend** styled with **TailwindCSS**.
 The backend is deployed using **Google Cloud Run**, and the database is hosted on **Google Cloud SQL**.